responsible-ai-collaborative/aiid/site/gatsby-site/README.md

 npm run codegen
 ```

-Running this command is necessary after making changes to the GraphQL schema or queries.
+Running this command is only necessary after making changes to the GraphQL schema or queries.

 ## Further Reading

-For more information on the project structure, how to deploy the project, and other useful information, refer to the [Project Documentation](../docs/README.md).
+For more information on the project structure, how to deploy the project, and other useful information, refer to the [Project Documentation](../docs/README.md), [Frontend Documentation](../docs/FRONTEND.md), and [API Documentation](../docs/API.md).

 ## Deployment